Why D.C. dysfunction is doom-pilling Americans under 40

 With so much in its favor, of course the bill seems doomed.

-Not only have the Democrats been hamstrung by Senate Minority Leader Mitch McConnell, who has forced them into raising the debt ceiling through reconciliation at the finish line, but intraparty fighting threatens to sink the bills.
-Democratic Senators Joe Manchin and Kyrsten Sinema both object to Build Back Better on ideologically incoherent grounds, while the progressive wing of the party threatens to obstruct the infrastructure bill if their already compromised priorities are further diluted by centrist demands.
-The party stands at incompatible loggerheads, a photo-negative of the divided GOP in its failed attempts to remove Obamacare under Trump.
+Not only have the Democrats been hamstrung by Senate Minority Leader Mitch McConnell, who has forced them into raising the debt ceiling through reconciliation at the finish line, but intraparty fighting threatens to sink both bills.
+Democratic Senators Joe Manchin and Kyrsten Sinema object to Build Back Better on ideologically incoherent grounds, while the progressive wing of the party threatens to obstruct the infrastructure bill if their already compromised priorities are further diluted by centrist demands.
+The party stands at incompatible loggerheads, a photo-negative of the divided GOP in its bungled attempts to remove Obamacare under Trump.
 Finding a solution by Thursday’s scheduled vote appears well beyond its grasp.

 US government will run out of money by October 18, Treasury secretary says https://t.co/p41AQq8sya